stem-piano/sensor-systems/qps/4x-QRE1113GR/README.md

 1. They fit on a 2040 extrusion
 2. The sensors are centered
 3. There are 4 sensors per board
-4. The sensor is a QRE1113GR (SMT, but there is an equivalent through hole, if you prefer to solder it yourself and are more comfortable with through hole tech)
+4. The sensor is a QRE1113GR (SMT, but there is an equivalent through hole, if you prefer to solder it yourself and are more comfortable with through hole tech -- however you'd have to change the Gerber files to include the hole)

 The QRE1113-protector.stl is the 3D-print model for the sensor protector.